 On August 18th, it was announced by the United States federal government that all staff of Skilled Nursing and Assisted Living facilities will be required to be vaccinated to continue working or facilities risk losing their funding from Medicaid and Medicare.
-The new mandate goes into effect on November 1st, and with senior care facilities already facing staff shortages as the fourth wave of the pandemic picks up, this new legislation adds an additional challenge for those working in senior care.
+The mandatory vaccination mandate goes into effect on November 1st, and with senior care facilities already facing staff shortages as the fourth wave of the pandemic picks up, this new legislation adds an additional challenge for those working in senior care.

 As always, the goal of Cliniconex is to support those in our community and to make this latest hurdle as easy to get over as possible.
 Here’s how the Staff Add-on for Automated Care Messaging can help streamline coordination and communication efforts with your staff so you can remain compliant and focus on your residents.